arizonaCameraLab/ASDP_Render_Module/README.md

               and then plugging the USB cable into a different port has helped.
 Only the four ports on the top back of the server are available under Linux.
-            - **Note:** For visible-light cameras, add `--shift 16` to the command line to shift the brightness of the camera to match the target brightness.
+            - **Note:** For visible-light cameras, add `--shift 16` to the command line to left-justify its bits in the 16-bit value, making it easier to view the images for debugging.
             - Run the **Collect_Calibration_Data** program from the **ASDP_Render_Module** repository to capture the frames for each target, providing it the name of the serial device, the IP address of the NIC to talk with the camera on, and target_N_poses.csv file name and a